osmosis-labs/mesh-security/docs/ibc/Serializability.md

 Furthermore, if the state transitions involded are local to one or two contracts, we only have to provide checks on those contracts, which makes this a manageable task.

+Note that is this not a general approach in most distributed systems, where we have a multi-writer scenario, and no ability to enforce some global invariants before initiating a transaction.
+However, since all changes to the given data is initiated in the provider blockchain, and we have a complete view of currently in-flight transactions, this approach could work for IBC protocols.

 We can say that ICS20 implementation does something like this.
 As the only invairant is that the value never goes below zero, it pre-emptively moves the tokens out of the users account to an escrow.
 This doesn't require any further lock on the user's account, but ensures no other transaction will be possible to execute that would render the user's balance below 0 if this was committed.